 Other flexible care arrangements, such as our 3-hour Fun with Friends programme specially designed for seniors with mild dementia, or an exclusive home-based online DayCare+ programme are also available to keep your loved ones engaged and active while you get the respite you need.
 We also offer our Care on Sundays programme where seniors can enjoy activities at selected Day Centres for Seniors even during weekends.

-For seniors who require assistance in most ADLs and have high nursing care needs where caregivers are needed at night, they can consider our nursing homes.
+For seniors who require assistance in most ADLs and have high nursing care needs where family members or caregivers are needed at night, they can consider our nursing homes.
 At our nursing homes, seniors who are bedbound or require round-the-clock assistance can receive the care they need.
-Our facilities have been designed to provide a warm and welcoming environment, while our friendly care concierges serve as a single point of contact for you and your loved one.
+Our facilities have been designed to provide a welcoming and safe environment, while our friendly care concierges serve as a single point of contact for you and your loved one.

 We provide both government-subsidised care as well as private respite care services.
 Clients interested in private respite care may register your interest here.